input-output-hk/marlowe/docs/tutorial-v1.3/marlowe-data.md

 ## Notes

-- Marlowe 2.0 extends the Marlowe type with local definitions and a `While` construct.
+- Marlowe 2.0 extends the Marlowe `Contract` type in version 1.3 with local definitions, scaling and a `While` construct.
 - The informal semantics of Marlowe 2.0 differs from that presented here, replacing sets of input and observations with individual values.
 This is done to guarantee that the semantics is deterministic.

 ### [Prev](./escrow-ex.md) [Up](./README.md) [Next](./marlowe-semantics.md)